stevespages/catalogueoflife/README.md

 Various database systems can be used to investigate the data.
 Relational Database Management Software (RDBMS) is particularly suitable as the COL Checklist data is distributed among various related tables.

 One advantage of downloading the COL Checklist and extracting the data of interest on your own local computer or remotely on your own server is that the request for the data of interest and the returned data do not have to travel over the internet.
 Therefore the performance of software that takes this approach can be better than using the API.
 It is likely that COL uses RDBMS software to handle the API requests it receives.

+A further advantage of downloading the data and analyzing it with your software packages of choice is that there is essentially no limit to what you can do with it.
+With the API you can only make requests which have been anticipated by the people who constructed the API.
+These may not address the particular interests that you might have in the data.